galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 # Installing Galaxy

-With the necessary background in place, you're ready to install Galaxy with Ansible.
+With the necessary background in place, you are ready to install Galaxy with Ansible.
 The playbooks will start simple, and grow over time.
 We will start with the minimal Galaxy playbook which only requires setting the `galaxy_server_dir` and expand from there.
 First, however, we need a database for Galaxy to connect to, so we will do that now.

 To proceed from here it is expected that: